blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

 <!--
 The offchain section has been removed.
-The original is still aviable here: https://github.com/strausste/aiken-contracts/tree/main/oracle-bet-v2 -->
+The original is still available here: https://github.com/strausste/aiken-contracts/tree/main/oracle-bet-v2 -->